Posted on February 12, 2020 by Louise Howland

 The last obvious difference I could see was the second Apple logo which was different on the two emails.
 Left is real, right is phishing.

 At first glance this email was very convincing, it really takes a trained eye to spot the difference – these are far more sophisticated than emails from Nigerian Princes seeking to move £10m out of the country!

 Once I delved a little deeper there were actually quite a few signs the email was not legitimate.
-Other phishing emails may only have one or two clues so it is vital you are always vigilant when looking at your emails and if something doesn’t feel right, don’t click on it.
+Other phishing emails may only have one or two clues, so it is vital you are always vigilant when looking at your emails and if something doesn’t feel right, don’t click on it.

+A workforce aware of cybersecurity becomes a human firewall that adds another layer of protection to your IT infrastructure.
 If you would like to know more about infosec and how to formulate your own cybersecurity strategy, contact us to find out more.

 Find our more about ramsac's cybersecurity services